Freemovers

 Financial Conditions

-- The grant is only allocated to physical mobility in a foreign country, not to online mobility.
+- the grant is only allocated to physical mobility in a foreign country, not to online mobility

-- It is not possible to have another grant for the same placement from EU sources (e.g. Erasmus+) and the Ministry of Education, Youth and Sports.
+- it is not possible to have another grant for the same placement from EU sources (e.g. Erasmus+) and the Ministry of Education, Youth and Sports

-- The specific amount of the grant is set according to the specific amount of time spent at the foreign university and depending on the possibilities of the project budget.
-If you are not going for a period of complete months, the level of the grant for the last incomplete month is calculated as follows:
+- the specific amount of the grant is set according to the specific amount of time spent at the foreign university and depending on the possibilities of the project budget.; if you are not going for a period of complete months, the level of the grant for the last incomplete month is calculated as follows:

 - 1 to 7 days: zero financial support